obeone/multi-registry-cache/README.md

 3. **Install Dependencies**
    Install the required packages using pip.

    ```bash
    pip install -r requirements.txt
    ```

 4. **Run the User-Friendly Setup**
    Execute the setup script to configure your registries and generate necessary files.

    ```bash
    python setup.py
    ```

 5. **Review Advanced Configuration**
    After running the setup script, you should manually review the `config.yaml` file for advanced configurations such as TLS settings, Let's Encrypt, and more.
+More details about this file in [CONFIG.md](CONFIG.md)

    ```bash
    nano config.yaml # or use your preferred text editor
    ```

 6. **Generate Configuration Files**
    Run the generate script to create the necessary configuration files for your setup.

    ```bash
    python generate.py
    ```

 7. **Start Your Services**
    Use Docker Compose to start your registry mirrors and the Traefik reverse proxy.

    ```bash
    cd compose
    docker compose up -d